cdapio/cdap-ingest/cdap-file-drop-zone/README.rst

 CDAP File DropZone
 ==================

+*Note*: The File DropZone is no longer supported for CDAP 3.0.
+Most likely, it will still work, but because File Drop Zone is not aware of CDAP Namespaces, it would only work with the default namespace.

 File DropZone allows users to easily perform the bulk ingestion of local files.
 Files can either be directly uploaded, or they can be copied to a *work_dir*, where they will automatically be ingested by a daemon process.